 For our returning men and women, we as a state should be doing more to ease their transition back into civilian life.
 That is why I support changing our occupational regulations to make it easier for veterans and their spouses to get the licensing they need to rejoin the workforce.
+I also introduced legislation to help our returning service members secure good jobs in STEM fields so they can provide for their families.
 We should also help companies that want to place veterans in their ranks.

 In 2011, our state gave a $2 billion tax holiday to Michigan’s biggest companies and paid for it by raising taxes on seniors and Michigan’s working families.
 Today, ordinary Michiganders are still feeling the effects of this economic setback.
 Our economy thrives when everyday people can afford to support their local businesses.
 It’s not right to expect that our state should raise money on the backs of those who can least afford to foot the bill.